 Given TRX’s volatility, its live price can change by a large amount in a very short space of time.
-The market cap of TRX is equal to the current market price of TRX multiplied by the number of TRX in circulation.
+The market cap of TRX is equal to the price of TRX multiplied by the number of TRX in circulation.

 Tron Price FAQ

 The value of TRX reached a low of $0.001479 on 15 September 2017, shortly after the ICO.

 What was TRX’s highest price?

 TRX reached an all time high of $0.21 on 5 January 2018, propelled by the 2017/18 bull run.